igor71/Nvidia-Base-Image/README.md

 # Nvidia-Base-Image
 Basic Nvidia Image for building tensorflow enabled docker image

-This image used as base image for creating images based on tensorflow 1.10.1
+This image used as base image for creating images based on tensorflow versions 1.5 - 1.9

 ```
 CUDA Version   -->> 9.0.176